Social media guidelines for EDF employees

 Keep in mind your friends’ power to share things, too.
 No matter how professional you are in your own conduct, your friends and family can still embarrass you!
 For example, your mom could post an old picture of you in a “Pave the planet!”
 T-shirt, and make it available for all your connections to see.
 To avoid this:

 - Explicitly tell your friends and family that you are maintaining a professional image on your profile.

-- Again, consider using different networks for personal and professional contacts, and set your privacy settings thoughtfully.
+- Again, consider using different networks for personal and professional contacts.